DongDongJu/hotdesk/README.md

 # hotdesk

-**hotdesk** turns a single Linux account GPU box into a small **co-working space**.
+**hotdesk** turns a single Linux/macOS account into a small **co-working space**.

 - Each person picks a **desk name** (e.g. `alice`, `bob`).
 - A desk is backed by a **dedicated tmux server/session** (`tmux -L <name> ...`).
-- When possible, hotdesk also uses **cgroup v2** to keep *all* processes launched from that desk together (including daemonized/background processes), making status/stop much more reliable.
+- Process tracking is done via tmux pane PIDs and their descendants.

 > This is **coordination**, not security isolation.
-If everyone shares one Linux account (same UID), true isolation is not possible.
+If everyone shares one account (same UID), true isolation is not possible.

 ---